Mantis: A Foundation Model for Mechanistic Disease Forecasting: Results

-For each disease, we evaluated performance across multiple spatial and temporal resolutions, including U.S. states and finer sub-state geographies, and at both the standard 4-week horizon \cite{evaluationpnas} and a longer 8-week horizon.
-We compare Mantis against a range of published and re-implemented models, including top submissions to the CDC COVID-19 Forecast Hub, statistical baselines (naïve persistence and exponential smoothing), Chronos, a state-of-the-art time-series foundation model \cite{chronos2024}, and expert-tuned forecasting models previously developed for influenza.
+We compared Mantis against a range of published and re-implemented models, including top submissions to the CDC COVID-19 Forecast Hub, statistical baselines (exponential smoothing and SARIMA), LSTM neural networks retrained at each forecast point, and Chronos, a state-of-the-art time-series foundation model \cite{chronos2024}.

-Mantis outperformed every baseline across all diseases and tasks we tested (Figure \ref{fig:mantis_performance}a).
-This includes beating the CDC’s COVID-19 Forecast Hub ensemble, which combines dozens of expert-tuned models, even during volatile early-pandemic dynamics.
-We report forecasting improvement as the percent reduction in mean absolute error relative to the competing model for each task.
+Mantis achieved competitive performance across diseases and metrics (Table \ref{tab:results}).
+For early pandemic COVID-19 forecasts at the state level, Mantis achieved the lowest MAE among evaluated models, including the CDC Forecast Hub ensemble that combines dozens of expert-tuned submissions.
+The CDC ensemble achieved slightly better WIS (0.61 vs 0.63), while UMass-MechBayes achieved marginally better 95\% coverage (0.93 vs 0.91), demonstrating that multiple approaches can excel on different aspects of probabilistic forecasting.
+Although results have shown that some general time series forecasting foundation models can confer reasonable results for infectious disease forecasting \cite{time_series_fms}, we did not find that any we tested (Chronos \cite{chronos2024} and TimePFN \cite{timepfn}) gave competitive performance with Mantis or our other baseline models, so we did not include them in our analysis.

-Example forecast trajectories illustrate Mantis’s ability to match the timing and magnitude of real-world outbreaks with high fidelity (Figure \ref{fig:mantis_forecasts}).
-Forecasts include uncertainty intervals derived from the model’s predicted quantiles, enabling direct use in probabilistic planning.
-Additional forecasts of both real disease data and simulated Mantis training data can be found in the supplement.
+In Appendix \ref{appendix:additionalresults}, we evaluate Mantis' performance specifically in the early weeks of the pandemic, showing that Mantis outperforms both a standard LSTM model and the naive baseline in the early weeks.
+These results illustrate how the use of mechanistic models in training Mantis can enable it to perform well even in extremely limited data scenarios.
+Across the 15 additional diseases tested, Mantis consistently ranked first or second on both point forecast accuracy (MAE) and probabilistic performance (WIS).

-Because Mantis is trained entirely on mechanistic simulations rather than historical observations, it requires no model fitting or fine-tuning for new targets.
-This enables true out-of-the-box deployment---an advantage over historically trained models that require task-specific data and manual calibration before producing reliable forecasts.
+Example forecast trajectories illustrate Mantis's ability to match the timing and magnitude of real-world outbreaks across epidemiological settings (Figure \ref{fig:mantis_forecasts}, with over 100 more in the supplement).
+Forecasts include uncertainty intervals derived from the model's predicted quantiles, enabling direct use in probabilistic planning.
+Because Mantis is trained entirely on broad mechanistic simulations rather than historical observations, it requires no model fitting or fine-tuning for new targets.